aoljaca/TekPartners/README.md

 -ToolTip so title of book or other text stays on one line and can be read on hover or click -A search bar to search for books
 -A filter to search for books by year
--More
+-Authors routes - If I can do books I could easily do authors -More

 ## Project setup